 1) Portability

-Easy movement of data in and out of the cloud provider, without impacting application and user experience is important for a successful cloud strategy.
-Whereas, hybrid cloud architecture stands vulnerable to vendor lock-in issues, making data portability challenges.
+A successful cloud strategy requires the easy movement of data in and out of the cloud provider without impacting application and user experience.
+Conversely, hybrid cloud architecture is vulnerable to vendor lock-in issues, making data portability challenging.
 A hybrid database strategy addresses this concern!

 2) Get the Best out of Investment!

-With a hybrid database strategy in place, you may not require learning an additional database, thus saving developers time and enjoying cost savings with what you already spent.
+With a hybrid database strategy, you may not need to learn an additional database, thus saving developers time and enjoying cost savings with what you already spent.

 3) Sharing & Communication